Goal Setting for Moms

 How to Set and Crush Goals

-The easiest way to set and crush your goals for 2020 is to put them within your reach.
+The easiest way to set and crush your goals for this year is to put them within your reach.

 Don’t set a goal to lose 20 pounds.
 Set a goal to lose 20 pounds by working out 5 days a week for 10 minutes each day and cleaning up your food choices.